The best cloud storage for photos and pictures in 2024

 OneDrive is a general-purpose cloud storage platform, and its chief selling point is seamless integration with popular Microsoft 365 applications like Word and Excel.
 But that’s not to say that OneDrive doesn’t have some excellent photo management features.
 In fact, it supports tagging, photo search, and album creation.

-When storing photos and images on OneDrive, you'll appreciate its automatic photo tagging feature, which uses AI to categorize your images based on content, making searching for specific photos easier.
+OneDrive's automatic photo tagging feature uses AI to categorize your images based on content, making searching for specific photos easier.
 This comes in handy when you have a vast collection of images, but sometimes you might need to manually adjust or add tags to ensure your photos are organized precisely how you want them.

 Sharing albums or individual photos with friends and family is straightforward, and you can do so via a link, email, or directly through social media platforms.
 But, be mindful of the privacy settings when sharing.
 OneDrive provides the option to share with view-only access or allow others to edit, which is great for collaborative projects.